agilenowdev/openapi-dev/AccessHub/csharp/docs/Meta.md

 # Agile.Now.AccessHub.Model.Meta
 The object provides metadata about the list of items returned in the API response.
-It typically includes information that helps clients understand and work with the data.\"
+It typically includes information that helps clients understand and work with the data.

 ## Properties